Intrstng/eCommerce-Application/README.md

     ```bash
     npm install
     ```

-    or use command in CLI:
+    If you have problems with running the script, use the following command in the CLI:

     ```bash
     npm install --legacy-peer-deps